QuentinRa/blog.quentinra.dev/tools-and-frameworks/knowledge/architecture/von_nemann.md

 * **Execute**: execute an operation (`opcode, r1, r2`)

 * **Write dest**: write the result to the destination register

+The CPU can write and read data from the RAM.
+For reference, for a file, a register will contain the file descriptor pointing to the RAM.
 </div><div>

+#### Arithmetical Logical Unit (ALU)

+This unit is responsible for calculations and logical operations.

 #### Instruction